buraksekili/kkp-installer/README.md

 | K8C_CLUSTER_REPLICAS   | Number of cluster replicas to create               | No                                       | 1              |
 | SKIP_CLUSTER_CREATION  | Skip cluster creation step                         | No                                       | -              |
 | WAIT_TIMEOUT_MINUTES   | Timeout for waiting for nodes to have external IPs | No                                       | 15             |

+> You can see the templates in the [secrets.template.env](./secrets.template.env) file.

 ## How It Works